CodePhoenixOrg/Phink/README.md

 	composer create-project phink/phink myproject "dev-master"

 ## Usage
-Let's say myproject is a subdirectory of your local Apache server.
+Let's say myproject is a subdirectory of your local Apache server Document root.

 In your browser, go to:
 	https://localhost/myproject/src/web/setup/